 It is here that our strategy comes to life.
 We write content, decide where our ads are showing and really get to grips with the tactical deployment of the strategy.
 We know exactly who we are targeting, where they are, when they are there, what our offer is and how we are going to interact with them.

-We are planned out by this point for sure, but it is at this stage of the process we can test different types of appeal, fear, humour, efficiency, try different types of creative to see which works best for us.
+We are planned out by this point for sure, but it is at this stage of the process we can test different types of appeal, fear, humor, efficiency, try different types of creative to see which works best for us.
 Testing at this level can be a solution for the (often lengthy) discussions about which creative is best and about preferred content or style of copy; if in doubt, let’s test it.
 Admittedly, this whole testing idea is much easier and far less costly in a digital environment where content is quickly and easily changed, discounts added and different tactics easily applied.

 Exactly what goes on at the implement stage is quite subjective, it might be setting up a new AdWords campaign, or it may be something much bigger, a B2B Ecommerce solution for wholesale perhaps.